dreangine/voting-lib/README.md

 - `retrieveVotes` to retrieve votes or votes stats (returning whole votes is discouraged for large data sets, use filters and counts to return stats instead)
 - `checkActiveVoters` to check if a set of voters are active
 - `countActiveVoters` to count the number of active voters
+- `hasVoted` to check if a voter has already submited a vote for a given voting

 ### Environment variables